Meeds-io/whitepaper/en/3-meeds.md

-# 3. Meeds token – the Work Metaverse currency
+# 3. Meeds token – the currency of the WoM

-The Work Metaverse is powered by its currency – the Meeds (MEED) token.
+The WoM is powered by its currency – the Meeds (MEED) token.
 Meeds are used to reward users (through engagement programs), purchase in stores, get Deeds, get financial returns on investments etc.

 ## 3.1.
 Tokenomics